ruchali1/HackedBetaProject2022/README.md

     Future Improvements
       - Have the bot have longer interactions with the user
       - Have the bot properly analyze patient conditon and ouptut defined possible diagnosis
+      - final project did not ouput matching results as expected.

  Accomplishments
  -  Learned strong team communication skills